Ladislav Klíma

-Ladislav Klíma (22 August 1878 – 19 April 1928), was a Czech philosopher and novelist influenced by George Berkeley, Schopenhauer and Nietzsche.
+Ladislav Klíma (22 August 1878 – 19 April 1928) was a Czech philosopher and novelist.
+He was influenced by George Berkeley, Arthur Schopenhauer and Friedrich Nietzsche.
 His philosophy is referred to varyingly as existentialism and subjective idealism.

 Life

-Ladislav Klíma was born in the town of Domažlice in western Bohemia.
+Ladislav Klíma was born in Domažlice in western Bohemia.
 He came from a moderately wealthy family.
-After expulsion from the school system in 1895 for allegedly insulting the State, the Church, and — out of what he described as “historical analphabetism” — the Habsburgs, he lived alternately in Tyrol, Zurich, and Prague.
+After expulsion from the school system in 1895 for allegedly insulting the State, the Church, and — out of what he described as "historical analphabetism" — the Habsburgs, he lived alternately in Tyrol, Zürich, and Prague.
 As part of his philosophy he only ever took on short term work.
 For a time he also lived off occasional royalties from his publications and the periodic generosity of his friends.
-While only part of Klíma’s work was published before his death, many manuscripts were edited posthumously, among which were his stories and letters.
+While only part of Klíma's work was published before his death, many manuscripts were edited posthumously, among which were his stories and letters.
 Many manuscripts he destroyed himself.
 Klíma spent the later part of his life living in a hotel, shining shoes for a living, drinking spirits and eating vermin.
 Klíma died of tuberculosis and is buried in Prague.

 Work

 Klíma rejected the norms of contemporary Czech society in both the way he lived and in what he wrote.
 Culture, moral values and the world itself are all rejected and reality is subjected to the will of the individual.

-Much of Klíma’s philosophy is expressed in "World as Consciousness and Nothing" ("Svět jako vědomí a nic", 1904).
+Much of Klíma's philosophy is expressed in "World as Consciousness and Nothing" ("Svět jako vědomí a nic", 1904).
 He took ideas from his philosophical predecessors to the extreme and tried to incorporate them into his practical life.
 For Berkeley, each object exists only because it is perceived, to be is to be perceived.
 Klíma takes this a stage further and suggests that the individual creates the world with his own will.

 Where the highest achievement for Schopenhauer is the man who denied his will, Klíma conversely suggests that the realization of one’s own will is the primary achievement.
 This brings Klíma close to Nietzsche with his will to power liberating itself from the bounds of the bourgeois world and affirming itself.

 Klíma's individuality lies not only in his conception of philosophy, but also in his attempt to conform to it in his personal life.